In this tutorial, we will learn how to use smart contracts, switch accounts, and view account state.

 The Playground comes pre-loaded with contract and transaction templates that correspond to each of the tutorials in the docs site.
 To load the contracts from a specific tutorial, click the "Examples" link at the top of the Playground.
 This opens up a menu with each tutorial.

 When you click on one of these links, the tutorial will open in a new tab and the contracts, transactions, and scripts will be loaded into the templates in the Playground for you to use.

-The Accounts section on the left side of the screen is where the active accounts are listed and selected.
-An account can have a smart contract deployed to it, which will be covered later.
-You can click on an account tab to view the contract that is associated with that account in the main editor.
+The Accounts section on the bottom left part of the screen is where the active accounts are listed and selected.
+An account can have multiple smart contracts deployed to it, which will be covered later.
+You can click on an account tab to view the contracts that are associated with that account in the main editor.

 You can also select transactions and scripts from the left selection menu and submit them to interact with your deployed smart contracts, which will be covered in the Hello World tutorial.

 This is just a small set of the things you can do with the Playground.
 If you would like a more detailed explanation of the different Playground features, look at the Playground Manual.

 Each tutorial in this package uses several files containing transactions, contracts, and scripts.
 All the code you need will be provided in the text of the tutorials for you to copy and paste, or you can use the pre-generated tutorial setups in the Playground.

 Say Hello, World!